joergBeigang/grblHal_pendant/README.md

 in the feed and spindle overrides, and one for navigating the menu.
 The display is a I2C OLED (SSD1309) with 128x64 pixel resolution.
-I chose those components mostly because I already had them laying around, the rotatary encoder came out of an old pendant I made for 8bit grbl, the joystick out of an old rc controller.
+I chose those components mostly because I already had them laying around, the rotatary encoder came out of an old pendant I made for 8bit grbl back then, the joystick out of an old rc controller.
-EC11 and the oled display can be ordered dirt cheap from China.
+EC11s and the oled display can be ordered dirt cheap from China.

 I am aware that my choice for the encoder for jogging is a little bit unconventional, and therefore building a pandent like this is not for everyone,